aggenebbisj/functionalstate/presentation.md

 Code examples are in Scala, but no advanced language concepts are used, so knowledge of Java 8 is sufficient.
 As an audience, I would get a comparative overview of solving a problem in a traditional way with imperative code and with pure functional structures.
 I would also learn the benefits of purely functional state and its drawbacks.

+## Agenda

+- Traditional OO approach
+- Transitioning from mutable to immutable
+- Immutable with State data structure

 ## Outline